UltiPro/Console-Music-Player/README.md

 # Console-Music-Player
 Console Music Player created by Patryk 'UltiPro' Wójtowicz using .NET C#.

 Console application with all music and volume controls.
-In addition, there are implemented transitions through folders and disks, automatic playback of songs in the order of the list (in the case of the end of the list, starting it again), animations, refreshing tracks and files, error handling in the absence of folders or files while the program is running.
+In addition, there are implemented transitions through folders and disks, automatic playback of songs in the order of the list (in the case of the end of the list, starting it again), animations, refreshing tracks and files, error handling in the absence of folders or files while the program is running and last but not least remembering the path and volume.
+Important!
+Application is dedicated for Windows.

-# Dependencies and Installation
+# Dependencies and Usage

 Dependencies: